 Students who ride the bus will be dismissed at 3:50 p.m.
 Students who walk, ride bicycles or are picked up will be dismissed at 3:55 p.m.
-Students are expected to follow their regular plan unless the school is notified otherwise.
+Students are expected to follow their regular plan for dismissal unless the office is notified otherwise.
+Teachers are unable to regularly check email and phones.
+Any changes need to be communicated to the office prior to dismissal.
+If the office has not received any communication, students will follow the regular plan.